10X Genomics – Guide to Getting Started

 Information on the probe sets and the number of targeted genes can be found here.

-(The images in this section were taken from their respective User Guides provided on the 10X Genomics website.)
+(The images in this section were taken from their respective User Guides provided by 10X Genomics; you can find their Support database containing these documents and more here.)

 How do I schedule a submission for a single cell project?

 For most projects, you can e-mail us at gecinfo@biotech.wisc.edu to schedule a submission.
-We do not currently use iLab or any similar service for scheduling.
+If you have not used UWBC services recently, we will first need to add you to our submission system, which you can use to log in and create a submission request.
 Please give us at least one week’s notice, as staff may already have their projects scheduled for the week.
 Outside of our peak busy season in November and December, there is generally not too much risk of scheduling conflicts, but we advise you to schedule your submission with us as early as possible to try to ensure that your desired submission window is available.

 How does the single cell capture work in the 10X Genomics workflows?

 10X Genomics uses a droplet-based method of cell capture.
 The Chromium instrument uses single-use microfluidic chips to combine the gel beads bearing the capture oligos with partitioning oil, the reverse transcription master mix, and the cells into a unit called a gel bead-in-emulsion, or GEM.
 In order to limit the number of GEMs containing multiple cells (called multiplets), the cells are delivered at such a limiting dilution that the majority of GEMs will contain no cells at all.
-Importantly, the capture efficiency of this process is such that only about 60-65% of the cells loaded into the assay will be captured – i.e. to capture 10,000 cells, we will load approximately 16,500.
+Importantly, the capture efficiency of this process is such that in the newest version of the assay, only 70-80% of the cells loaded into the assay will be captured – i.e. to capture 20,000 cells, we will load approximately 29,000.
+In order to avoid an increasing burden of multiplets, 10X Genomics recommends a maximum target of 20,000 captured cells per reaction (though with multiplexing this can be increased).

 How many cells are needed, and at what concentration?

-When possible, we ask for a minimum of 100,000 cells at a concentration of around 700 – 1,200 cells/uL.
+When possible, we ask for a minimum of ~100,000-150,000 cells at a concentration of around 1,000 – 1,600 cells/uL.
 Under these conditions, it is typically possible to count the sample twice (at minimum), load the assay to target anywhere in the 500 – 10,000 cells per sample capture range, and repeat the run if needed in the rare event of a clog in the microfluidics of the chip.
+Please take note of the loading table linked at the bottom of this table for an overview of the concentrations and sample volumes needed to aim for specific recovery targets, and note that under normal conditions, counting the sample in duplicate on our cell counter will use 36 uL of the sample volume.

-If you are sorting samples prior to bringing them to the GEC, we ask that you sort at least 150,000 – 200,000 cells, if possible.
-Sorted samples often need to be concentrated to be used for single cell submissions, and due to the loss of cells from the harsh nature of the sort and the concentration process, it is typical for the number of cells we measure on the Countess to be approximately 50% of the number of “sorted events” reported by the Flow lab.
+If you are sorting samples prior to bringing them to the GEC, we ask that you sort at least ~150,000-200,000 cells, if possible.
+Again, this depends somewhat on how many cells per sample you would like us to collect.
+Sorted samples often need to be concentrated to be used for single cell submissions, and due to the loss of cells from the harsh nature of the sort and the concentration process, it is common for the number of cells we measure on our cell counter to be approximately 50% of the number of “sorted events” reported by the Flow lab.

 How should samples be prepared for submission to the Gene Expression Center?